justRuba/Installing-and-Running-Your-First-ROS-1-and-ROS-2-Nodes/README.md

   Open VirtualBox and click on "New" to create a new virtual machine.

   Name your virtual machine (e.g., "Ubuntu 20.04") and choose "Linux" as the type, and "Ubuntu (64-bit)" as the version.

+- Allocate Memory and Create Virtual Hard Disk:

+  Allocate at least 2GB of RAM to the virtual machine.

+  Create a new virtual hard disk (VDI) and allocate sufficient storage space (e.g., 20GB or more).

+- Install Ubuntu 20.04:

+  Select your newly created virtual machine and click "Start".

+  Follow the Ubuntu installation wizard using the Ubuntu 20.04 desktop image you downloaded.

+  Choose "Erase disk and install Ubuntu" option.

+  Complete the installation and restart your virtual machine.